percona/everest-doc/docs/administer/rbac.md

 **resource-type**: Refers to the type of Everest resource, such as `namespaces`, `database-clusters`, `database-engines`, etc.

-For in-depth information on the actions that a resource can perform, see the [resources and permissions](#rbac-resources-and-permissions) section.
+For in-depth information on the actions that a subject can perform, see the [resources and permissions](#rbac-resources-and-permissions) section.

 **[action](#rbac-resources-and-permissions)**: Refers to the action the subject can perform.
 For example, `read`, `update`, `delete`, `create`, or `*`